lodeguns/MORA/README.md

-## Interesting motifs in bacterial multi-omic metabolic networks
+## A study on multi-omic oscillations in Escherichia coli metabolic networks

 This repository contains the manuscript mentioned in the title, and associated code and data sets.
 Should you need help running our code, please contact us.